 While carrying out research in the library is allowed, any type of research about or on the library and the Court in general will have to be approved by the Registrar in advance.

 This Research Policy and guidelines will be reviewed together with the main Library Policy Document after every three years by the Library Committee of the Court.

 3 (b) Use of the Library by Guest Users

-These are students, researchers, representatives of parties in cases before the Court, staff of other organs of the African Union, Members of the Permanent Representative Council, and representatives of non-governmental and civil society organisations with research interest in human rights.
+These are students, researchers, representatives of parties in cases before the Court, staff of other organs of the African Union, Members of the Permanent Representative Committee, and representatives of non-governmental and civil society organisations with research interest in human rights.
 These users will be able to access the library during the opening hours by appointment only.
 To make an appointment, they will have to contact the librarian at least a week in advance.

 The use of the African Court Library by external researchers has always been provided for in our current Library Policy Document (Part 3 b) as approved by the Court at its 19th Session in 2010.
 This research policy expounds on this provision.

 This research policy will be incorporated into the Main Library Policy Document during the next review.